 Agriculture is a vital part of our state’s economy.
 The industry impacts every citizen, and the South Carolina Department of Agriculture (SCDA) is always working to help more people connect with agriculture.
 Many farmers have joined the effort by diversifying their operations through agritourism.

 Agritourism is agriculture based activities that bring people to farms, ranches or other agricultural settings.
 Some examples include u-pick operations, corn mazes, farm to table dinners, and on-the-farm restaurants with markets that sell locally made foods.
 SCDA recognizes the great value of agritourism and its potential to benefit farms of all sizes.
 SCDA now has a Director of Agritourism, Jackie Moore.
 For the next several months she will be working to identify agritourism operations and the activities they offer.
-If you have an agritourism component and would like help with marketing, please print our agritourism survey and return to address listed on the form.
+If you have an agritourism component and would like help with marketing, please print our 2014 Agritourism Farm Registration and return to address listed on the form.
 The survey will allow SCDA to establish a list of agritourism operations for statewide promotion and marketing.

 Agritourism farms in South Carolina face many challenges.
 To help, we are forming a South Carolina Agritourism Networking Association.
 This group will enable Agritourism farmers to network with their peers, find answers to challenges, and share best practices.
 We will work together to find solutions to such issues as Admission Tax (click here to see article from South Carolina Farmer magazine) and Liability insurance.
 More information will be available soon.